-Applications are due at midnight Eastern Standard Time on Wednesday, November 1, 2023.
+Applications are due at midnight Eastern Standard Time on Friday, November 1, 2024.
 Early applications are encouraged and may be reviewed upon receipt.
 All applications are screened by early December and will be notified of their status by December 15 by phone and/or e-mail.

 Top candidates are invited for interviews in January.
-In 2023 all interviews will be completed remotely via Zoom.
+All interviews will be completed remotely via Zoom.
 Interviews are a very important part of the application process.
 Applicants will receive a general program overview, meet with current psychology trainees, and meet individually with one trainee and several members of the faculty, including faculty currently working in the focused training area.

 Applicants who are not granted interviews after review of written materials are notified by e-mail.
-Interview dates for this year are January 3,4,5,8,9, and 10.
+Interview dates for this year are January 8,9,10,13,14, and 15.
 As we interview numerous applicants over a short period of time, we do ask that candidates consider providing us with a photo prior to their interview.
 The purpose of this photo is merely to jog the memory of the interviewers.

-The starting date for the fellowship is July 1, 2024.
+The starting date for the fellowship is July 1, 2025.